MVS-sysgen/sysgen/README.md

 Welcome to the automated MVS 3.8j sysgen.
 To install MVS 3.8j run `./sysgen.sh` without any arguments.
 Currently only Debian/Ubuntu based systems are supported.
 If your system requires a password for sudo commands you may get prompted for your password to install needed software.

+:warning: depending on your system this could take upward of two hours.

 Running sysgen will:

 - Compile the newest version of SDL Hercules and install it